pbschain/BEPs/BEP84.md

 2. Ensure expiredTime is not passed.
 3. Ensure the bep20 contract is not bound.
 4. Convert BEP20 total supply to the total supply on BC and Ensure the total supply doesn’t exceed the maximum limit of BEP2.
 5. Issue a new BEP2 token, the suffix should be the hash of oracle payload and current channel sequence.
-Besides, the new BEP2 token doesn’t have an owner.
-Write BEP20 address and decimals to the BEP2 token attribution table.
+Besides, the new BEP2 token owner will be the pure-code-controlled-escrow address.
+6. Transfer all tokens to the pure-code-controlled-escrow address and write BEP20 address and decimals to the BEP2 token attribution table.
-6. Transfer all tokens to the pure-code-controlled-escrow address and unlock mirror fee from peg account to BC fee pool, so that validators can get these fees.
+7. Unlock mirror fee from peg account to BC fee pool, so that validators can get these fees.
-7. If all above steps are successful, generate a success ack package.
-RefundAmount should be zero.
+8. If all above steps are successful, generate a success ack package.
+The mirrorFee in ack package should equal to the value in sync package.
 Otherwise, generate an ack failure package.
-RefundAmount should equal the mirror fee.

 ### 5.2.2 Sync Total Supply Channel